-The General Partner has selected a number of non-major commodity trading advisers and investee pools in which the Fund will invest.
-The Fund will limit its investment in each non-major commodity trading adviser and investee pool to approximately 7%, but in no case shall an investment exceed 9.99%, subject to the General Partner's dynamic rebalancing on a quarterly basis.
+As of June 20, 2013, the General Partner has identified three (3) non-major commodity trading advisers and nine (9) non-major investee pools in which the Fund will invest.
+Subject to the addition of additional commodity trading advisers and investee pools or the removal of existing commodity trading advisors and investee pools, in the future, the Fund will limit its investment in each non-major commodity trading adviser and non-major investee pool to approximately seven percent (7%), but in no case shall an investment in any commodity trading adviser program or investee pool exceed 9.99%, subject to the General Partner's dynamic rebalancing on a quarterly basis.
 Neither the non-major commodity trading advisers, commodity pool operators of the non-major investee pools, nor their respective principals, has any ownership or beneficial interest in the Fund.
+The Fund will at all times invest at least three percent (3%) of its assets in U.S. government securities and cash or cash equivalents.

-The commodity pool operators of the major investee pools and the non-major commodity trading advisers and commodity pool operators of the non-major investee pools retained by the Fund, as well as their respective principals, may trade proprietary accounts from time to time.
+The commodity pool operators of the non-major investee pools and the non-major commodity trading advisers retained by the Fund, as well as their respective principals, may trade proprietary accounts from time to time.
 The records of such accounts will not be available for inspection by the Fund's limited partners.